GameJs/gamejs/README.md

 GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas.
 Its API is modeled after the successful PyGame <http://pygame.org> library.

    * Runs in modern browsers
+   * Sane JavaScript!
+With [CommonJs](http://www.commonjs.org/) support
-   * Mature, well documented API with a decade of patterns and documentation
+   * Mature, well documented PyGame API with a decade of patterns
    * Philosophy: Ease of use > Completeness
-   * Write your games in CommonJs <http://www.commonjs.org/>

 Gamejs is early in development.
 The API will change though it will converge to a sensible translation of PyGame concepts to JavaScript.